persuaded9041/poke-solus-rgb/docs/FEATURES.md

 > 2. Pokémon with the "trade" evolution method cannot be evolved except with a friend's help, or by using two cartridges
 > 3. HMs compromise a Pokémon's potential by occupying its battle move slots
 > 4. Some bugs exist which arguably detract from the developers' original vision for the games (those bugs in the codebase which change some gameplay element from what is very likely the intended behavior)

+## Overview

+### All 151 Pokémon are obtainable through normal means

+"Normal means" are one of the following:
+ - the Pokémon can be caught in the wild
+ - the Pokémon can be evolved into via an in-game method
+ - the Pokémon can be found in a Poké Ball in the overworld
+ - the Pokémon can be battled (and caught) via interacting with its sprite in the overworld
+ - the Pokémon can be gifted to the player
+ - the Pokémon can be purchased
+ - the Pokémon can be restored from a fossil

+### HMs can be taught to party Pokémon without using up one of their move slots

+HMs, as well as TM28 (Dig), TM30 (Teleport), and TM41 (Softboiled), can be taught to a party Pokémon in a separate "Field Move" slot.
+When teaching one of these moves to a Pokémon, you will be prompted to choose whether it should be taught as its temporary Field Move (only one can be known at a time per Pokémon).
+Field Moves can be used like other HMs as normal, from a Pokémon's party sub-menu.

+When a Pokémon with a temporary Field Move is deposited into the PC, its Field Move will be erased.
+Those three TMs which act as Field Moves (Dig, Teleport, and Softboiled) are now sold on the 2nd floor of Celadon Dept. Store, because they might be lost more easily if taught as a Field Move and then erased via PC deposit.

+### Some new content is added, and some visual content is changed

+A _very small amount_ of new battles/signs/houses/NPCs were added.
+They are either added to restore cut content, or to support a newly implemented feature.
+To see them all, check the [new content](#new-content) section.

+Additionally, _some_ visuals of the original games are changed, and sometimes in accordance with my own personal preferences (sprites, backsprites).

+### Some bugs/oversights are fixed

+A small subset of the bugs/oversights from the vanilla games are fixed.
+Check the [bug fix list](#vanilla-bugfixes) for details.

 ## Justifications